Meharyuvraj/pojavlauncherteam.github.io/updates/local.md

 We will not provide support for finding workarounds or acquiring Minecraft through other means if you do not own the game.

 A couple months after we make this change and add demo mode to the launcher, we plan on removing local mode altogether.

+Also Poop IS Good Don't Trust the avacados